 What is Required of Employees?

-Set up your external camera, phone, etc. on a separate chair, table or box, ironing board, etc., and point that camera at yourself/your workstation (Selfie mode).
+Set up your external camera, phone, etc. on a separate chair, table or box, ironing board, etc., and point that camera at yourself/your workstation (e.g., selfie mode ).
 Ensure you are pointing your camera at a 90 degree angle to your workstation/perpendicular to yourself/your workstation to obtain the “profile shot” or “side-view shot”.
 Try to ensure that you are far enough away from yourself/your workstation to capture everything from the knee to the top of the head.
-Example pictures below illustrate the ideal position, distance, height, and angles needed during the evaluation.

-During the evaluation, be prepared to perform regular, real-time tasks (using the mouse, actually typing, etc.), for about ~10-15 minutes.
+Example pictures below illustrate the ideal position, distance, height, and angles needed.
+The evaluation specialist needs to see you performing actual work (hands on the keyboard/mouse).
+If you do not provide pictures and/or video ahead of time, ensure you setup your camera prior to the start of the evaluation and be prepared to perform regular, real-time tasks (using the mouse, actually typing, etc.), for about ~10-15 minutes.
 Try to avoid using a posture that you would not normally use and perform work as you normally would.
-(Additional pictures beyond the below are ideal and preferred, however, if providing pictures, please provide the below at a minimum).
-Other pictures to obtain include picture from directly behind the body, picture of hands on the keyboard and mouse (while actively typing and using the mouse), picture of under the desk, picture of the chair along, picture of the workstation/table alone.
+(If you are providing pictures ahead of time, provide the below at a minimum.
+However, additional pictures are ideal and preferred.
+Additional pictures to obtain include picture from directly behind the body, picture of hands on the keyboard and mouse (while actively typing and using the mouse), picture of under the desk, picture of the chair alone, picture of the workstation/table alone.

 Example "Profile Shot" or "Side-View Shot"